 1. Study the website of a presidential candidate.
 What specific proposals to deal with the growing economic crisis does this candidate propose?
 What reasoning is behind each proposal?
 How do you evaluate it?

 2. John Edwards is the only presidential candidate to speak regularly about America's poor and how to help them.
 What are his proposals?
 How would you evaluate them?
-See www.johnedwards.com.
+See www.johnedwards.com (website no longer active).

 3. Inquire into sub-prime mortgage lending.
 What evidence can you find that mortgage brokers did or did not employ deceptive practices?